James Roby

-He has played his entire professional career to date at St Helens, winning Super League Championships with them in 2006, 2014, 2019, 2020, 2021 and 2022 and the Challenge Cup in 2006, 2007, 2008 and 2021.
-Individually, he has been named to the Super League Dream Team on five occasions, won the 2014 Harry Sunderland Trophy, and was the 2007 Man of Steel.
+Roby played his entire professional career at St Helens, winning Super League Championships with them six times (in 2006, 2014, 2019, 2020, 2021 and 2022), winning the League Leaders Shield eight times (in 2005, 2006, 2007, 2008, 2014, 2018, 2019 and 2022) and winning the Challenge Cup four times (in 2006, 2007, 2008 and 2021).
+Individually, he has been named to the Super League Dream Team on seven occasions, won the Harry Sunderland Trophy twice, and was awarded the 2007 Man of Steel.
 Roby has also won the World Club Challenge twice in 2007 and 2023 respectively.
+Roby currently holds the record for the most appearances in the Super League era.

 Background

 Roby was born in Whiston, Merseyside, England.
 He went to Legh Vale Primary School, Haydock and later attended Cowley Language College from 1997 to 2002 then went on to study at the Sixth Form.
 Furthermore, James went on to Liverpool John Moores University studying sports science but dropped out in his first year to concentrate on his rugby.
-He played for the North West Counties Under 18s.
+He played junior rugby league for Blackbrook.

 Club career

 2000s

 Roby made his début in 2004 against Widnes after progressing through the academy ranks at St Helens.
 Roby's position is hooker and had plenty of experience already, playing alongside some of the greats of the game including Keiron Cunningham.

 In 2005's Super League X, he was narrowly beaten to the Young Player of The Year.
 St Helens saw Roby as one of the brighter prospects and he seemed a perfect replacement for Keiron Cunningham when he retired, so much so that St Helens were willing to allow Mickey Higham to leave the club and Roby was given a more active role in the team.

 Roby played for St Helens from the interchange bench in their 2006 Challenge Cup Final victory against Huddersfield.
 St Helens reached the 2006 Super League Grand final to be contested against Hull FC, and Roby played from the interchange bench in Saints' 26–4 victory.